IIT-LAND/reval_clustering/docs/source/experiments.rst

-Uniform Manifold Approximation and Projection for Dimensionality Reduction (UMAP; McInnes et al., 2018) is a topology-based dimensionality reduction tool that can be used to pre-process data for clustering (see `link <https://umap-learn.readthedocs.io/en/latest/clustering.html>`__).
-Applied to our noisy dataset with suggested parameters we obtain that clusters are correctly identified visually as dense and separated blobs, that ``reval`` now easily identifies.
+Uniform Manifold Approximation and Projection for Dimensionality Reduction (UMAP; McInnes et al., 2018) is a topology-based dimensionality reduction tool that can be used to pre-process data for clustering (see `here <https://umap-learn.readthedocs.io/en/latest/clustering.html>`__).
+Applied to our noisy dataset with suggested parameters, we obtain that clusters are correctly identified visually as dense and separated blobs, that ``reval`` now easily detects.

 McInnes, L, Healy, J, *UMAP: Uniform Manifold Approximation and Projection for Dimension Reduction*, ArXiv e-prints 1802.03426, 2018.